isaaclm/tt-rest-api/README.md

 # TT_Rest_API
 This is a client for the Trading Technolgies (TT) Rest API version 2.0.

-Its based around a few key componenets.
+It's based around a few key componenets.
 - TTAuthenticator, used to generate tokens and authenticate API requests
-- Rest Clients, API clients for the TT services such as ledger (orders and fills), monitor (SOD), pds (product and instrument information) (see below for a complete list)
+- Rest Clients, API clients for the TT services such as ledger (orders and fills), monitor (SOD), pds (product and instrument information), there is a complete list of TT services below

 TT Documentation: https://library.tradingtechnologies.com/tt-rest/v2/gs-intro.html